-1This paper was revised on September 26, 2018.
+This paper was revised on September 26, 2018.
 Please refer to the Appendix for details on corrections made.

-- (1) A novel motion-based combination key inference framework comprising of: (i) an activity recognition component for efficiently and accurately identifying unlocking-related data in the continuous motion data stream, (ii) a segmentation component to separate and appropriately characterize motion data corresponding to each part of the multi-part combination or key, and (iii) an attack component that maps the characterizations of the individual parts obtained from the previous steps to a (or a set of) valid combination key(s). - (2) A comprehensive empirical evaluation of the proposed attack framework in order to assess its performance: (i) on a commercially available padlock and safe, (ii) by using different key spaces, (iii) in a cross-device setting, (iv) in a cross-hand setting, and (iv) under real-life lock operation scenarios.
+2) A comprehensive empirical evaluation of the proposed attack framework in order to assess its performance: (i) on a commercially available padlock and safe, (ii) by using different key spaces, (iii) in a cross-device setting, (iv) in a cross-hand setting, and (iv) under real-life lock operation scenarios.

-2 RELATED WORK
+II.
+RELATED WORK

-Threats that attempt to infer private information, user-contexts or user-activities by capturing related electromagnetic, acoustic, optical and/or mechanical emanations from a target device or user and employing them as information side-channels have been wellstudied in the literature [4-9, 11, 21, 27, 28, 40, 46, 49].
+Threats that attempt to infer private information, usercontexts or user-activities by capturing related electromagnetic, acoustic, optical and/or mechanical emanations from a target device or user and employing them as information side-channels have been well-studied in the literature [40], [27], [4], [6], [11], [9], [7], [46], [8], [21], [5], [49], [28].
 With the advent of smartphones, researchers started focusing on employing the phone's on-board hardware and software sensors to investigate the feasibility of similar inference attacks [45].
 One notable sensor modality that now became available as an attack vector is the smartphone's inertial or motion sensors, such as, accelerometers and gyroscopes, which are capable of capturing fine-grained linear and angular motion of the user or object on which the phone was placed.
-Smartphone inertial sensors have been exploited to infer keystrokes on the phone itself as well as external keyboards [10, 14, 33, 39, 52], to track user movements and locations [20, 22, 37], to infer private user activities [38] and to decode human speech [34].
-Similarly, smartphone microphone and/or magnetometer have also been exploited to infer private user information [42] or trade secrets (such as 3D-printer designs) [18, 23, 44], private user activities [41] and natural handwriting [54].
+Smartphone inertial sensors have been exploited to infer keystrokes on the phone itself as well as external keyboards [10], [33], [14], [52], [39], to track user movements and locations [20], [22], [37], to infer private user activities [38] and to decode human speech [34].
+Similarly, smartphone microphone and/or magnetometer have also been exploited to infer private user information [42] or trade secrets (such as 3D-printer designs) [23], [44], [18], private user activities [41] and natural handwriting [54].
 Recently, aggregate power usage over a period of time available from the smartphone's power meter was used to track user movements and locations [35].

-The arrival of smartwatches and fitness bands have fueled a similar line of research in the area of private user-input, activity and context inference threats that take advantage of data available from sensors on-board these commercial wrist-wearable devices.
+The arrival of smartwatches and fitness bands have fueled a similar line of research in the area of private user-input, activity and context inference threats that take advantage of data available from sensors on-board these commercial wristwearable devices.
 However, unlike smartphones, as smart wearables are always carried by users on their body in the same natural position, the resulting continuous nature of sensor data available from them is more vulnerable to misuse and related inference threats more likely to succeed.
-Smartwatch motion sensors, similar to the smartphone case, have been exploited to infer keystrokes [30-32, 47, 48], useractivities [29, 43], handwriting [50, 51] and driving behavior [26].
+Smartwatch motion sensors, similar to the smartphone case, have been exploited to infer keystrokes [32], [48], [30], [31], [47], user-activities [43], [29], handwriting [51], [50] and driving behavior [26].
 Recently, ambient light sensors on these devices have also been used to infer private keystroke information [24].
 Given this plethora of research results, it is clear that sensors on-board mobile and wearable devices pose a significant privacy threat.
 It is alarming though that common mobile and wearable device users are unaware of such threats [16].

-In this paper, we investigate the feasibility of a new kind of privacy threat, i.e., inferring unlock combinations of mechanical locks using wrist-wearable motion sensors, which has never been investigated before.
-Several modern smart locks offer a numeric keypad which can be compromised using known smartwatch-based keystroke inference techniques in the literature [30-32, 47, 48].
-However, in this paper we target traditional rotation-based mechanical locks which are still very popular and where existing attack techniques will not work.
-Blaze [12, 13] systematically examined physical and design weaknesses in both combination and pin-tumbler locks.
+In this work, we investigate the feasibility of a new kind of privacy threat, i.e., inferring unlock combinations of mechanical locks using wrist-wearable motion sensors, which has never been investigated before.
+Several modern smart locks offer a numeric keypad which can be compromised using known smartwatch-based keystroke inference techniques in the literature [32], [48], [30], [31], [47].
+However, in this work we target traditional rotation-based mechanical locks which are still very popular and where existing attack techniques will not work.
+Blaze [13], [12] systematically examined physical and design weaknesses in both combination and pin-tumbler locks.
 However, our primary contribution in this work is to show how external side-channel attacks can make even a securely designed lock vulnerable.

-3 ADVERSARY MODEL
+III.
+ADVERSARY MODEL